WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - there are multiple deployment strategies you could use.
 You could also create a custom one

+#### AppConfig Extensions

+- A powerful concept where you can **react to events emitted by the service**.
+- The **events reflect a given service resource lifecycle**.
+- I'm surprised that they are NOT integrated with AWS Lambda, but EventBridge, SNS, SQS, and Jira (?).

 ### AWS Firewall Manager

 - this a **regional service**